udacity/dog-project/README.md

 ### Instructions

 1. Clone the repository.
 2. Download the [dataset](https://www.dropbox.com/s/vzgr96dftik0xu6/dogImages.zip?dl=0).
-Unzip the folder and place it in the repo, at location `path\to\dog-project\dogImages`.
+Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
 3. Clone the project and navigate to the downloaded folder.

 	```